Click on a question for the answer

 10,000,000 AUSTRALIANS WILL LEAVE IT BLANK THEN WONDER WHY A MOSQUE IS BUILT IN THEIR NEIGHBOURHOOD!!!

 PASS THIS ON TO ALL YOUR FRIENDS"

-The 2006 census indicated that there were only around 340,000 Muslims in the country - about 1.7% of the entire population, and near half of those are children.
+The 2011 census indicated that 476,291 people said that their religion was Islam - about 2.2% of the entire population, and nearly one third of those are children.

-10 Million, or basically half of Australians, don't leave the religion question blank.
+10 Million, roughly half of all Australians, don't leave the religion question blank.

 Writing down Christian won't stop mosques from being built in your neighbourhood, any more than it will suddenly lead to new churches erupting from the ground if you write Christian.
 It does not matter whether the god someone claims is Allah or Jesus, whether the building on the corner is a mosque or church, or football club.
 We have secular laws that should represent all Australians regardless of their belief or disbelief as defined by Section 116 of the Constitution*.
 The government has never built temples, churches, or mosques.
 We live in a free secular society which tolerates personal faiths.
 But most importantly, if people are truly terrified of religions taking over the country, they should support any efforts to keep church and state separate.

 By marking the census correctly you are better represented in decision making and funding decisions.
 Hence, the promotion of those without faith to actually mark no religion on the census is a call for us to be properly represented, this does not affect the figures of the religious at ALL.
 It better represents that at least 1 in 5 Australians are not religious and that figure is growing, has been under represented in past census, and that a secular society better reflects what is fair for all Australians so that we can all live together regardless of faith or lack of it.